-This was the treaty between Germany and the Allies which was signed at the Hall of Mirrors in the Palace of Versailles on 28th June 1919.
+The Treaty of Versailles which was signed by Germany and the Allies at the Hall of Mirrors in the Palace of Versailles on 28th June 1919.
 As part of the treaty:

 - Germany had to take full responsibility for starting the war - a League of Nations was set up where by all countries would work together to keep peace.
 Germany were not allowed to join - Germany lost a lot of land including Alsace-Lorraine and all of its overseas colonies - Germany were banned from uniting with Austria - Germany were restricted to having an army of no more than 100,000 men.
 They were not allowed an air force or submarines - Germany had to pay for the cost of the damage they had done in the war